All Episodes

 If all an elected representative is supposed to do, from a president to a congressman to a state legislator to a mayor, is reflect what the poll numbers say the constituents want, we don't even need human beings.

-Every once in a while, leadership is defined by being in office, having run on a set of principles and sticking to those principles even when your voters are straying from them.
+Every once in a while, leadership is defined by being in office, having run on a set of principles, and sticking to those principles, even when your voters are straying from them.

-Now everything's a matter of perspective, isn't it?
+Now, everything's a matter of perspective, isn't it?

-So is that leadership or or or is or incredible arrogance?
+So is that leadership or incredible arrogance?

-Because I've I've been around the tree on this one with some people.
+It is a trap question because I've been around the tree on this one with some people.

 It's not apples and apples.

-Health care and the war, I believe to be very different things.
+Healthcare and the war, I believe, to be very different things.

 The war I considered to be a moral imperative, especially once it's underway.

-Um I think it's patent insanity to take a look at that and yank the troops out and say, Oh, you know, uh I mean, you adjust, you fine-tune, you have the surge, but to pull the rug out from under them, I I just don't think that's a place you can go.
+With troops in the field and the war underway, if it kind of goes south a little bit and you get a bad year like 06, although America was war-weary well before that, I think it's patent insanity to take a look at that and yank the troops out and say, you know, I mean, you adjust, you fine-tune, you have the surge, but to pull the rug out from under them, I just don't think that's a place you can go.

-So it's not as though President Bush had a choice like every politician has in health care.
+So it's not as though President Bush had a choice like every politician has in healthcare.

 We can either go with big government or we can either go with more private sector solutions.